-1. Having decided to preach his doctrine the Buddha asked himself "to whom shall I first teach the doctrine ?"
-The thought of Alara Kalam whom the Buddha adored as the learned, wise, intelligent and of little impurity; "What if I first teach him the doctrine ?"
+1. Having decided to preach his doctrine, the Buddha asked himself "To whom shall I first teach the doctrine?"
+The thought [came to him] of Alara Kalam, whom the Buddha adored as the learned, wise, intelligent, and of little impurity; "What if I first teach him the doctrine?"
 But he was told that Alara Kalam was dead.